JengaLabs/Cool-Down-Systems/README.md

-Howdy, I'm Brad Frank,
+I'm Brad Frank, a programmer looking to learn and make a living.
-I'm interest in creating a cooldown system for games using C#.
-Reviewing some core concepts of OOP.